Irob people: History

-Tigray War massacre

-In early January 2021 during the Tigray War at least 52 civilians (50 men, 2 women) were extrajudicially killed in Irob in their homes and backyards, according to Irob Advocacy Association, which prepared a list of the victims' names.
+In early January 2021 during the Tigray War at least 52 civilians (50 men, 2 women) were extrajudicially killed in Irob by Eritrean soldiers, according to the Irob Advocacy Association, which prepared a list of the victims' names.

-Tigrai TV reported 13 victims, members of the same family thrown in a river which coloured red; relatives were denied to bury the bodies and mourn.
+Tigrai TV reported 13 victims, members of the same family thrown in a river coloured red; relatives were denied to bury the bodies and mourn.

 Lifestyle and culture

 The Irob are divided into three major subgroups or Are (Houses): Adgadi-Are, Buknaiti-Are and Hasaballa.
-The Adgadi-Are and Hasaballa are predominantly Orthodox Christians, while Bouknaiti-Are consist of Catholics.
+The Adgadi-Are and Hasaballa are predominantly Orthodox Christians, while Bouknaiti-Are consists of Catholics.

 The Irob economy is primarily based on agriculture, including animal husbandry.
 The region is also renowned for its excellent honey.
 In fact, the Miess /Tej or local "Beer"(honey-wine) made from the honey is praised throughout the region for its quality.

-In general, the Irob are a bicultural community.
+In general, the Irob is a bicultural community.
 With their Saho-speaking neighbors, they share a common language and certain social structures, such as a clan division system called Mela, and the title Ona for their regional leaders.
 Many other cultural practices, including wedding ceremonies, dress, dance, and food; however, are more similar to their Tigrigna-speaking neighbors specially with the peoples of Agame.

 Irobs also have distinctive customs.
 For example, they have an elaborate poetry-telling tradition called Adar.
-The Irob men have a dance/step routine called Hora and Alkafo, which was traditionally performed in preparation for battles and still commonly displayed during weddings and other ceremonies.
+The Irob men have a dance/step routine called Hora and Alkafo, which was traditionally performed in preparation for battles and is still commonly displayed during weddings and other ceremonies.